 Feeding the Starter

 No matter which method you choose, making your own yeast is a skill that dates back thousands of years.
-Continue researching the sources provided to find other ideas, methods, and tips.
-Begin practicing and post your results.
+Begin practicing using your DIY yeast to make bread and post your results.
 Feel free to add your own ideas and advice in the comment section below.

-This article, written by Right Wing Mom, was originally published in 2011.
+This article was originally published in 2011.
 It has been updated and revised.